DanialArab/Git/README.md

         *.log
         bin/

-So using the show commands we can se the objects in the Git database, hese objects can be:
+So using the show commands we can see the objects in the Git database, these objects can be:

 + commits
 + blobs (files)
 + trees (directories)